48 Code Analysis

 }

-then compile it with gcc -c example.c -m32 -O0 -fno-pie
+Then compile it with gcc -c example.c -m32 -O0 -fno-pie

 , we will get the object file example.o

-. open it with rizin.
+.
+Open it with rizin.

-since we haven’t analyzed it yet, the pdf
+Since we haven’t analyzed it yet, the pdf

 command will not print out the disassembly here: